needle-mirror/com.unity.xr.arsubsystems/Documentation~/image-tracking.md

 subsystem.imageLibrary = myLibrary;
 subsystem.Start();
 ```
-Note that you _must_ set `imageLibrary` to a non-`null` reference before starting the subsystem.
+**Note:** You must set `imageLibrary` to a non-null reference before starting the subsystem.

-Query for changes to tracked objects with `XRImageTrackingSubsystem.GetChanges`.
-This will return all changes to tracked images (added, updated, and removed) since the last call to this method.
+Query for changes to tracked images with `XRImageTrackingSubsystem.GetChanges`.
+This returns all changes to tracked images (added, updated, and removed) since the last call to this method.